Midface Lift Naples, FL

-Our Board Certified Facial Plastic Surgeons, Dr. Agarwal or Dr. Maloney, use ultra-thin drains are used for two to three days post-operatively in order to reduce bruising and swelling.
+Our plastic surgeons, Dr. Agarwal, Dr. Maloney, and Dr. Holmes, use ultra-thin drains are used for two to three days post-operatively in order to reduce bruising and swelling.
 These thin drains are removed easily in the office.

 You will need someone to help you for at least one or two days post-operatively.
 If a supportive friend or family member is not available, then home nursing can be arranged through our office.

 Twilight sedation is used most commonly.
 During this type of anesthesia, you will breathe on your own, but you will not remember anything.
 It is a quick-acting type of anesthesia that also wears off quickly.
 Because you are breathing spontaneously, an endotracheal tube is usually not used.

 There is some amount of bruising after a facelift.
 This varies from individual to individual.
 Because the endoscopic facelift technique requires good visualization during the surgery, bleeding is kept to a minimum.
 As a result, bruising is minimized.

 Our facial plastic surgeons use fine, delicate sutures to close all incisions.
 The majority of these are dissolvable.
 The remaining sutures are removed about 7-9 days post-operatively.